 This regulation applies to all staff, including academic staff who have completed probation.
 Please refer to the Ill Health and Absence Regulation.

-- Ensure the sickness absence policy is publicised within the Department/College
+- Ensure the sickness absence policy is publicised within your Department/College

-- Record all occurrences of absence at departmental level using LAMS
+- Record all occurrences of absence at departmental level using Oracle

 - Ensure records are accurate and up to date

 - Make regular contact with long-term absent employees

 - Take appropriate action at the right time

 - Refer to HR Department and Occupational Health Adviser

 Further information is available in our Practical Guide to Managing Absence - see related links for the full guide.